antoine-le-calloch/ps7-2021-2022-caspar-wia/README.md

 ## Definition of ready

-Une user/technical story est prête dès lors qu'il contient:
+A user/technical story is ready when it contains
-- un titre en français || anglais
+- a title in French || English
-- le détails de la user story ("En tant que", "Afin de",...)
+- the details of the user story ("As", "In order to",...)
-- les critères d'acceptation
+- the acceptance criteria
-- les tests d'acceptation (si il y en a)
+- the acceptance tests (if any)
-- les labels sur:
+- the labels on:
-    - le sizing
+    - the sizing
-    - le t-shirt sizing
+    - the t-shirt sizing
-    - le moscow
+    - the moscow
-    - l'épic
+    - the epic
-    - ts ou us
+    - TS or US

-Une spike est prête à partir du moment où l'issue associée contient:
+A spike is ready as soon as the associated issue contains
-	- une description des recherches à effectuer.
+	- a description of the search to be performed.

 ## Definition of done

-Une user/technical story est finie dès lors:
+A user/technical story is finished when

-- les tests d'acceptation passent
+- the acceptance tests are passed
-- la story est intégré dans la branche principale
+- the story is integrated in the main branch
-- les nouveaux et anciens tests unitaires
+- the new and old unit tests
-- le build de l'intégration continue passe
+- the build of the continuous integration passes